This job is sometimes referred to by alternative titles

 Progression and specialisations

-Police officers need to complete at least two years of supervised frontline training before they can progress to leadership positions or specialise in other areas of policing.
+With at least two years of supervised frontline training, police officers can progress to leadership positions such as detective or sergeant.

 - armed offenders squad